LucasbarcellosF/Trustly-Front-End-Challenge/README.md

 # Trustly Front-End Challenge

-To run this web application you need to clone the repository and, inside /trustly/, run Yarn to fetch all necessary packages.
+To run this application you need to clone the repository, enter the directory then run yarn and yarn start.

-After that, run Yarn Start to run the application.